-One would expect that when it came to insurance products that they would be equal for both genders.
+One would expect that when it came to insurance products they would be equal for both genders.
 Many are quite surprised to find out that this is not the case.
 Those shopping for life insurance are often surprised.
-When the application asks what their gender its.
+When the application asks what their gender is.
 Some feel that this is for identification purposes.
 Others realize that it’s because the insurance quote is going to be different.
 Depending on whether they are a man or woman.

 It’s all About Risks

 Every insurance company is going to look at what their life insurance risk factors are.
 This includes when they are looking at life insurance applicants.
 The insurance companies are looking to make a profit.
 They can only make a profit if their risks get lowered.
 Providing life insurance for either men or women means looking at the specific risks.
 The insurance companies are prepared to take this on.
 But they are going to look for ways that are going to help protect them.

 Insurance companies use many different metrics.
 To determine several things when it comes to their life insurance products.
 They will look at how much they are going to be able to charge.
 They will look at how much they are willing to give for coverage.
 To determine this, they have to use different metrics to help them lower their risks.
 For them to be able to do this they have to identify what the risks are first.
 When it comes to life insurance, they’re going to look at the different risks.
 That both male and female will present.

 The insurance provider is going to put heavy emphasis on the lifespan of the individual.
 Those that they are going to insure.
 To help them determine this, they are going to look at different statistics.
 Many statistics show that for Canadians the average lifespan is going to be 81.1 years.
 It has always been assumed that women will live a bit longer than men.
 Some statistics are showing the difference between the lifespan of men and women is narrowing.
 What is also interesting is that it shows that this can differ among the provinces.